QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 permanent income of consumption smoothing model described in this [quantecon lecture](https://python-intro.quantecon.org/perm_income_cons.html).

-The two consumers  have different information about future nonfinancial incomes.
+The two consumers  have different information about their future nonfinancial incomes.

-One consumer each period receives **news** in the form of a shock that simultaneously affects both **today’s** nonfinancial income and  the present value of **future** nonfinancial incomes in a particular way.
+A better informed consumer each period receives **news** in the form of a shock that simultaneously affects both **today’s** nonfinancial income and  the present value of **future** nonfinancial incomes in a particular way.

-The other, less well informed, consumer each period receives a shock that equals  the part of today’s nonfinancial income that could not be forecast from all  past values of nonfinancial income.
+A less  informed consumer each period receives a shock that equals  the part of today’s nonfinancial income that could not be forecast from   past values of nonfinancial income.

 Even though they receive exactly the same nonfinancial incomes each period, our two consumers behave differently because they have different information about their future nonfinancial incomes.

-The second consumer receives less information about future nonfinancial incomes in a sense that we shall make precise below.
+The second consumer receives less information about future nonfinancial incomes in a sense that we shall make precise.

-This difference in their information sets manifests itself in their responding differently to what they regard as time $t$ information shocks.
+This difference in their information sets manifests itself in their responding differently to what they regard as time $t$ **information shocks**.

-Thus, while they receive exactly the same histories of nonfinancial income, our two consumers receive different **shocks** or **news** about their **future** nonfinancial incomes.
+Thus, although at each date they receive exactly the same histories of nonfinancial income, our two consumers receive different **shocks** or **news** about their **future** nonfinancial incomes.

-We compare behaviors of our two consumers as a way to learn about
+We use the different behaviors of our  consumers as a way to learn about

-- operating characteristics of the linear-quadratic permanent income model
+- operating characteristics of a linear-quadratic permanent income model
-- how the Kalman filter introduced in [this lecture](https://python-intro.quantecon.org/kalman.html) and/or the theory of optimal forecasting introduced in {doc}`this lecture <classical_filtering>` embody lessons that can be applied to the **news** and **noise** literature
+- how the Kalman filter introduced in [this lecture](https://python-intro.quantecon.org/kalman.html) and/or another representation of the  theory of optimal forecasting introduced in {doc}`this lecture <classical_filtering>` embody lessons that can be applied to the **news** and **noise** literature
-- various ways of representing and computing optimal decision rules in the linear-quadratic permanent income model
+- ways of representing and computing optimal decision rules in the linear-quadratic permanent income model
-- a **Ricardian equivalence** outcome describing effects on optimal consumption of a tax cut at time $t$ accompanied by a foreseen permanent increases in taxes that is just sufficient to cover the interest payments used to service the risk-free government bonds that are issued to finance
+- a **Ricardian equivalence** outcome that describes effects on optimal consumption of a tax cut at time $t$ accompanied by a foreseen permanent increases in taxes that is just sufficient to cover the interest payments used to service the risk-free government bonds that are issued to finance